Department of Philosophy

 Philosophy is the creative and critical reflection on enduring questions concerning the nature of the world and our place in it.
 For example, philosophy asks metaphysical questions about what exists, epistemic questions about what we can claim to know, and ethical questions about the nature of the good life and right action.
 In addition, philosophy involves the study and practice of good reasoning and clear thinking, skills that are essential to any discipline or profession.

-The department offers several options for students interested in the study of philosophy:
+The department offers two options for students interested in the study of philosophy:

 - Minor in Philosophy.

-The Bachelor of Arts in Philosophy is designed to prepare students for graduate study in philosophy or other humanities areas such as religious studies, theology or classics.
-It is also a suitable second major for those planning graduate studies in history, English, French or German literature.
+The Bachelor of Arts (BA) in Philosophy provides a strong foundation for students for graduate study in a variety of areas including law, philosophy, or other humanities such as religious studies, theology or classics.
+Many careers require the core skills learned in earning a philosophy degree such as critical thinking, clear argumentation for one's own views, and the ability to see and evaluate multiple views on an issue.
+In this way, a BA in Philosophy has been used by students interested in a variety of fields, including teaching, politics, advertising, business, among others.
 In general, it is ideal for students who are seeking jobs in fields where writing, critical thinking and general liberal arts skills are in demand, or for lifelong learners interested in philosophy.